-I MET THOMAS McGRATH in the summer of 1987.
-I was writing a master’s thesis on him, and had travelled by train to Minneapolis with a six-pack of Buckhorn beer — godawful beer McGrath favored — to meet him for an interview.
+I met Thomas McGrath in the summer of 1987.
+I was writing a master’s thesis on him, and had traveled by train to Minneapolis with a six-pack of Buckhorn beer — godawful beer favored by McGrath — to meet him for an interview.
 McGrath was living alone in a modest apartment complex across the street from The Loft Literary Center; folks there were helping him out from time to time to get along physically.
 At age 71, he suffered from terrible arthritis in his hands; sometimes, he told me, it was so bad he couldn’t bear to hold a piece of paper.
 When he opened the door to my knock, he was wearing a pair of ski gloves—the temperature was in the 80’s—and he held a spatula dripping greasy falafel crumbs.
 A little TV in the cramped kitchen behind him was blaring next to the frying falafel.
 From the doorway I could make out the military haircut of Oliver North, the National Security Council staffer whose smooth calm calculated dissembling I could hear even from a distance, from inside the wee squawkbox.
 McGrath was watching the Iran-Contra hearings, Congress’ attempt to determine Ronald Reagan’s involvement in the illegal sale of weapons to Iran to fund the anti-communist Contras in Nicaragua.
 McGrath quickly greeted me, then turned back to the stove, loudly cursing the slippery testifying mastermind behind the counter-revolutionary scandal with a string of fierce obscenities inspired, I could only imagine, by his Irish ancestors.
 He turned off the stove, joined me in the small living room, expressed pleasure in the beer, and we sat for the next three hours while he drank the six-pack and answered my questions.
 And I had a lot of them.

 Reginald Gibbons had introduced me a year earlier to the poetry of Letter to an Imaginary Friend, McGrath’s great ‘pseudo-autobiographical’ long poem that captures aspects of class history and class consciousness in the U.S. in the 20th century as it intersects, energizes, and shapes a single representative life, the life of the poet as it expresses what McGrath called ‘the fabrication of the legend.’
 But such a characterization hardly even begins to describe one of the great personal epics of American poetry, as varied in its range and interests as it has been neglected by readers and scholars, a poem that, in 1987, the critic Terrence Des Pres called ‘the last unexplored continent on the map of the literary world.’
 I was immediately taken by this poem, as one can only be taken by a poem.
 The force and buoyancy of the accumulating rhythms in McGrath’s variable six-beat line; the charged intricacy of acoustic effects; the complex style that fluctuates so easily between tasty verbal density and a kind of prose breathing that never lapses into the prosaic; the command of naturalistic detail that glows with a mythic correspondence; its feeling for social reality enlivened by the life of dream-mind; the richness of figurative phrase-making; its humor and verbal brio; its dynamic interplay of praise, elegy, celebration, and political critique; its sympathy as well as its symphony.
 It didn’t sound like anything I had heard before, but it sounded like poetry alright.
 At the time, I found it more exciting than Whitman, because of its energetic verse movement; I found it as allusive as Eliot, but it didn’t make me feel stupid.
 Like Blake, it married heaven and hell, put the Tyger of Wrath next to the Lamb of Love.
 It hit me as high verbal performance infused with an American spirit of the West, of wide-open spaces, but without any spiritualist posturing.
 Such attributes were immediately impressive upon a first reading.
 What deepened was my growing recognition of the poem’s ethos: a credible vision of radical egalitarianism informed by a Marxist understanding of the international cash nexus and its distortion of human relations.